Why You Need A Los Angeles Divorce Attorney and How We Can Help

 - The property can be sold resulting in split equity

 - One partner may petition to keep the house; conditions apply if child support is needed

 - Ownership is fairly debated during the negotiation process

 To avoid penalties, the judicial department of California requires a form to be filled out.
 It discloses all the individual separate and community properties.
-During asset and division process, the parties will have to follow the following steps to be sure of their asset status:
+During the asset and division process, the parties will have to follow the following steps to be sure of their asset status: